jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ## 3) Configuring access to the Kubernetes cluster

-This section explains how to set up the **kubectl** command-line tool to access the ReCaS HPC/GPU Kubernetes cluster, after your access request has been approved—that is, once you’ve received a positive response to the ticket titled "**ReCaS HPC/GPU: request to access HPC/GPU K8s cluster**" as described in [Section 0](#0-request-access-to-the-hpcgpu-recas-kubernetes-k8s-cluster).
+This section explains how to set up the **kubectl** command-line tool to access the ReCaS HPC/GPU Kubernetes cluster, after your access request has been approved—that is, once you’ve received a positive response to the ticket titled "**ReCaS HPC/GPU: request to access HPC/GPU K8s cluster**" as described in [Section 2](#2-access-to-the-service).

 ### 3.1) kubectl

 Interaction with a Kubernetes (K8s) cluster happens through an API server.
-Any action you perform—whether monitoring resources, deploying workloads, or checking logs—ultimately goes through this server, which listens for HTTPS requests.
+Any action you perform — whether monitoring resources, deploying workloads or checking logs — ultimately goes through this server, which listens for HTTPS requests.

 While you could technically interact with the API server using tools like **curl**, it's far easier and more efficient to use a dedicated CLI tool: [kubectl](https://kubernetes.io/docs/reference/kubectl/).
-**kubectl** is the official Kubernetes client, designed to communicate with the cluster's API server in a user-friendly way.
+**kubectl** is the official Kubernetes command line client, designed to communicate with the cluster's API server in a user-friendly way.
 It offers commands for inspecting resources, deploying applications, scaling workloads and more.

 The tool is already installed on the ReCaS frontend (**frontend.recas.ba.infn.it**) and can also be [easily installed on your local machine](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) if needed.
+Please note that, in case of local installation, you should use **version 1.30.0** to ensure compatibility.
+Using a different version may lead to issues.

-To configure **kubectl** for access to the ReCaS Kubernetes cluster—either from the frontend or from your own system—you’ll need to create a configuration file with the correct cluster and authentication details.
+To configure **kubectl** for access to the ReCaS Kubernetes cluster — either from the frontend or from your own system — you’ll need to create a configuration file with the correct cluster and authentication details.

 Start by opening your favorite text editor (**vim**, **nano**, **emacs**, etc.) and copy the following template: